Netatalk/netatalk/doc/manpages/man5/afp.conf.5.md

 spotlight backend = *backend* (default: *cnid*) **(G)**/**(V)**

-> Search backend used by the Spotlight feature.
+> Search backend used by the Spotlight (Finder search) feature.
 >
 > Depending on your Netatalk configuration, the available backends may include:
 *cnid*, *localsearch*, *xapian*.